ClementNerma/Rave/docs/master.md

 Let's introduce a few new concepts here.
 First of all, the `Type` type obviously refers to a type.
 The `pln<T>` wrapper indicates this is a plain value, meaning it is predictable right at build time.
 So, `pln<Type>` is a plain `Type` value - a predictable type.

 The `instanceof` keyword is the _typechecking operator_: it checks if the given value is an instance of the provided type or of one of its sub-types.
+If we want to check if a value's type implements a specific type for example, we will have to check using the `typeof` operator like `(typeof value) implements Stringifyable` - the same keyword than for templates.

 Let's try our flex: